MKLoRa/MKLoRaTracker-Android/README.md

 `ACTION_ORDER_RESULT`

-	After the task is sent to the device, the data returned by the device can be obtained by using the `onOrderResult` function, and you can determine witch class the task is according to the `response.orderType` function.
+	After the task is sent to the device, the data returned by the device can be obtained by using the `onOrderResult` function, and you can determine witch class the task is according to the `response.orderCHAR` function.
 The `response.responseValue` is the returned data.

 `ACTION_ORDER_TIMEOUT`